MethodsAndPractices/vsteam/.docs/synopsis/Set-VSTeamBilling.md

-Sets billing operations on organization level.
+Sets billing operations on the organization level.